khromov/context-coder/README.md

 ## Limiting which files are including when fetching the codebase

 Context Coder works best in small and medium-sized repositories, as it's limited to the maximum context of your LLM (in the case of Claude Sonnet/Opus 4, that's 200,000 tokens).
-Your whole codebase might not fit, and for this case you have two options:
+Your whole codebase might not fit, and for this case you have two options.

 ### Excluding Files (.cocoignore)